Paul has again been recommended in the 2016 edition of the Legal 500 which notes that he “excels at contentious matters such as EPO oppositions".

 Kieron’s interests include walking in the Peak District with his family, 17th Century History and his three cats.
 “I am particularly lucky living and working so close to such beautiful countryside in and around Sheffield and Derby“.

-Kieron is a Member of the Institute of Trade Mark Attorneys, the International Trademark Association, various other professional bodies and is a Registered Trade Mark Attorney, a European Trade Mark Attorney and a Registered Designs Attorney.
+Kieron is a Member of the Chartered Institute of Trade Mark Attorneys, the International Trademark Association, various other professional bodies and is a Chartered Trade Mark Attorney, a European Trade Mark Attorney and a Registered Designs Attorney.

 Kieron undertakes a wide variety of contentious and non contentious trade mark work especially at the UK Trade Mark Registry (UKIPO) where he handles both ex parte hearings and inter partes hearings, and at the Community Trade Mark Registry and overseas.